-The authors thank the co-editor, Professor Hans-Georg Müller, an associate editor, and two referees for their insightful comments and suggestions.
+The authors thank the Co-Editor, Professor Hans-Georg Müller, an associate editor, and two referees for their insightful comments and suggestions that greatly improved the article.
 This research was partly supported by the National Natural Science Foundation of China (Nos.
-11771431, 11690015, 12001219, and 11901087), Key Laboratory of RCSDS, CAS (No. 2008DP173182), Hubei Natural Science Foundation of China (No. 2018CFB256), Fundamental Research Funds for the Central Universities (No. CCNU19QN084), and Program for Young Excellent Talents, UIBE (No. 19YQ15).
+11771431, 11690015 and 11901087), the Key Laboratory of RCSDS, CAS (No. 2008DP173182), the Hubei Natural Science Foundation of China (No. 2018CFB256), the Fundamental Research Funds for the Central Universities (No. CCNU19QN084), and the Program for Young Excellent Talents, UIBE (No. 19YQ15).